itf/6s092/courses/IAP19/PS/PS11/content.md

 * `name`
 * `height`

-In this problem, we implement `construct_daa(A)`, which takes in our `Array` object, and outputs a custom `Array` object where elements have been inserted into the indexed location indicated by their keys.
-When constructing `d`, use the universe size `u` that you derived in the first problem.
+In this problem, we implement `construct_daa(A)`, which takes in a normal Python list, and outputs a custom `Array` object where elements have been inserted into the indexed location indicated by their keys.
+When constructing `d`, use the universe size `u` that you derived in the first problem of this problem set.
 """

 csq_soln = """
 def construct_daa(A):
     d = Array(100)
-    for A_index in A.length:
+    for person in A:
-        person = A.at(A_index)
         d.add(person.height, person)
     return d
 """